heurist-network/miner-release/README_NEW.md

 Got questions?
 We've got answers!

 1️⃣ **Can I run both SD and LLM miners simultaneously?** 🖥️🖥️<br>
    🅰️ Absolutely!
 Just make sure you have enough GPU memory and use different CUDA device IDs.
-It's like running two powerful engines at once!

 2️⃣ **How do I know if I'm earning rewards?** 💰<br>
    🅰️ Keep an eye on your miner logs for successful task completions.
-We're tracking your rewards behind the scenes, like a silent scoreboard!
+We're tracking your rewards behind the scenes, and updates should be reflected on https://heurist.ai/portal within minutes.

 3️⃣ **What's the difference between Identity Wallet and Reward Wallet?** 🎭💼<br>
    🅰️ Think of the Identity Wallet as your miner's passport (for authentication), and the Reward Wallet (Miner ID) as its piggy bank (for receiving points and rewards).

 4️⃣ **Can I use my gaming PC for mining when I'm not gaming?** 🎮➡️💻<br>
-   🅰️ You bet!
-Just remember to pause your mining adventure before diving into your gaming quests.
+   🅰️ Yes!
+Just remember to pause mining before starting the games.
 Your GPU can't be in two places at once!

 5️⃣ **How often should I update the miner software?** 🔄<br>
-   🅰️ Stay tuned to our Discord channel and GitHub for the latest updates.
-We recommend updating whenever a new version drops - it's like getting a free power-up!
+   🅰️ Stay tuned to our Discord miner-announcement channel and GitHub for the latest updates.
+We recommend updating whenever a new version drops.

-6️⃣ **What if my antivirus flags the miner?** 🦠<br>
-   🅰️ No worries!
-It's likely just being overprotective.
-Add an exception for our miner, or double-check you downloaded from our official GitHub.
-We're the good guys, promise! 😇

 ## Support and Community